A lung abscess is usually caused by bacteria that normally live in the mouth and are inhaled into the lungs.

 Less commonly, abscesses result when bacteria or infected blood clots travel through the bloodstream to the lung from another infected site in the body (septic pulmonary emboli Pulmonary Embolism (PE) Pulmonary embolism is the blocking of an artery of the lung (pulmonary artery) by a collection of solid material brought through the bloodstream (embolus)—usually a blood clot (thrombus) or... read more ).

 Usually, people develop only one lung abscess as a result of aspiration Aspiration Pneumonia and Chemical Pneumonitis Aspiration pneumonia is lung infection caused by inhaling mouth secretions, stomach contents, or both.
 Chemical pneumonitis is lung irritation caused by inhalation of substances irritating or... read more or airway obstruction.
 If several abscesses develop, they are usually in the same lung.
 When an infection reaches the lungs through the bloodstream, however, many scattered abscesses may develop in both lungs.
-This problem is most common among people who inject drugs using dirty needles or unsterile methods.
+This problem is most common among people who inject drugs using unsterile methods (such as dirty needles).

 Symptoms most commonly start slowly.
 However, depending on the cause of the abscess, symptoms can occur suddenly.
 Early symptoms include